De La Salle Secondary School, N.T.

 De La Salle Secondary School, N.T.
 (DLS,新界喇沙中學), is a Catholic secondary school in Kam Tsin Tsuen, near Kwu Tung, in the New Territories of Hong Kong.
 It was established by the Brothers of the Christian Schools in 1965.
 It is one of the Lasallian schools in Hong Kong.
 (N.T. is the acronym of New Territories, a region in Hong Kong.)

 Before 2007, the school was exclusively for boys from Forms 1 to 4.
 However, this policy has since been abolished, and the school is now co-educational.

-Initially English was used as the medium of instruction.
-The school began to use Cantonese to teach in 1987, and in 1997 it became the sole instructing language in classes.
+Initially, English was used as the medium of instruction.
+The school began to use Cantonese to teach in 1987.
+Starting from 1997, it became the sole instructing language in classes.